West Coast Kitchen Garden

 Why I made this recipe

 As a peach lover, I think sun ripened peaches are the sweetest treat around.
 Pair them with luxurious ingredients like cream cheese and butter, and well, it just doesn't get any better.
 (Love sweet peaches too?
-Try this Strawberry Peach Lemonade.)
+Try this easy, no-churn peach ice cream or refreshing strawberry peach lemonade.)

 This recipe combines the classic pound cake that we all know and love with the sweet, juicy flavor of peaches and a hint of vanilla.
 Fresh or frozen peaches can be used with equally delicious results for a moist and flavorful cake that will satisfy any peach cobbler fan.